Issued: 14 August 2009

 The risk of the end cap blowing off and causing injury to persons is to be adequately controlled.
 Appropriate control measures include well maintained high pressure clamps and a securely anchored safety chain fitted to the inspection cap.

-Detailed information regarding the safety of pipelines on concrete pumps can be found in the Concrete Pumping Code of Practice 2005 .
+Detailed information regarding the safety of pipelines on concrete pumps can be found in the Concrete pumping code of practice 2019 (PDF, 1.04 MB).
 The Code of Practice also refers to principles in the Australian Standards that relate to concrete pumping AS 1418.15 Cranes: Concrete Placing Equipment and AS 2550.15 Cranes - Safe use: Concrete Placing Equipment.